openxc/vi-firmware/docs/config/write-examples.rst

       return encodeSignal(signal, value);
    }

-Signal write handlers are responsible for encoding the value into a 64-bit value, to be used in the outgoing message.
+Signal encoders are responsible for transforming a float, string or boolean value into a 64-bit integer, to be used in the outgoing message.

 Composite Write Request
 =======================